neelsg/lithium/docs/tour.md

 Functions are values too.
 They can be passed around just like other values.

 Function values may be used as function arguments and return values.

+## Defer

+    Li 0

+    import fmt

+    export main fn():
+        defer(fmt.printLn, "world!")

+        fmt.print("Hello ")

+The `defer` function is a special built-in function that defers the execution of a function until the surrounding function returns.
+The first parameter is the function to be called and any further parameters are the parameters that will be passed to this function on execution.

+The `defer` statement's arguments are evaluated immediately, but the function call is not executed until the surrounding function returns.

+## Stacking defers

+    Li 0

+    import fmt

+    export main fn():
+        fmt.printLn("counting")

+        for i int = 0; i < 10; i++:
+            defer(fmt.printLn, i)

+        fmt.printLn("done")

+Deferred function calls are pushed onto a stack.
+When a function returns, its deferred calls are executed in last-in-first-out order.

 ## Function closures